JiHwanYou/JiHwanYou/README.md

 ### Hi there 👋

 I'm an engineer with interest in deveolping ML/DL applications.

-Currently working on generating deep learning models.
+Currently working on generating deep learning applications.

 📫 How to reach me: pinguvenom@gmail.com